mhayes853/sqlite-vec-data/README.md

 `SQLiteVecDataTestSupport` provides Swift Testing helpers for downstream packages, including the `.sqliteVecAutoExtension` suite trait for Linux test setup.

+## Package Traits

+The library ships with `NEON` (enabled by default) and `AVX` traits for SIMD in the vendored SQLite Vec code on both ARM and x86 respectively.

 ## Documentation

 The documentation for releases and main are available here.